 Zinc-responsive dermatosis is a result of malabsorption in the small intestine.
 It prevents the body from absorbing zinc and all the nutrients it offers.
 Typically, your dog’s body absorbs between 15 to 40 percent of zinc consumed.
 The problem is that your dog’s body has no way to store zinc.
 So without maintaining a sufficient supply intake, your dog can’t reach the necessary zinc levels.

 Three types of zinc-responsive dermatosis stem from genetics, diet, and lifestyle.

 Types of zinc-responsive dermatosis

 Type I: The first type typically occurs in northern-breed dogs.
 Associated with breeds such as the Samoyed and Siberian Husky, Type I is a genetic condition.
 Regardless of consumption, a dog with Type I cannot absorb the mineral in their intestines, creating a deficiency.
 The dermatosis may go hand and hand with stress, heat, or gastrointestinal disease.

-Type II: The second form of dermatosis is known to target giant breeds — think big dogs like Great Danes and Labrador Retrievers.
+Type II: The second form of dermatosis is known to target giant breeds — think big dogs like Great Danes and Fox red Labrador retrievers.
 Believe it or not, the most common cause is dietary supplements.
 Calcium and phytates bind to zinc and hinder its ability to absorb into the body, so supplements that have too much of those two minerals can be problematic over time.

 Type III: The third type, dubbed “generic food disease,” comes down to your dog’s diet.
 Dogs eating mediocre quality dog food are at risk for a zinc deficiency.